 CASP is a devolved funding program administered by Outback Arts and Regional Arts NSW on behalf of Create NSW.
-The Country Arts Support Program will open on 25th May 2018 for projects in 2019.

 For further information on the Create NSW Country Arts Support Program funds and other opportunities, including targeted support, contact Outback Arts on 02 6822 2484 or email@example.com

 Image: Some creations from a silversmith workshop with Skye Bragg.